railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_expenses.rst

 You often need to invoice expenses to a customer, depending on the precise contract that has been negotiated.
 Travelling and subsistence expenses are generally handled this way.
-These can be charged to the customer at the the end of the month if the contract price has been negotiated inclusive of expenses.
+These can be charged to the customer at the end of the month if the contract price has been negotiated inclusive of expenses.

 If you have to go through many steps to reclaim expenses, it can all quickly become too cumbersome,